 I find it interesting how Yeshua here states they know where He is going and how to get there.
 Thomas seems to disagree but Yeshua reminds him that:

 Jesus told him, “I am the way, the truth, and the life.
 No one can come to the Father except through me.
 7 If you had known who I am, then you would have known who my Father is.
 From now on you know him and have seen him!”

 8 Philip said, “Lord, show us the Father and we will be satisfied.”
 9 Jesus replied,”Philip, don’t you even yet know who I am, even after all the time I have been with you?
 Anyone who has seen me has seen the Father!
 So why are you asking to see him?
 10 Don’t you believe that I am in the Father and the Father is in me?
 The words I say are not my own, but my Father who lives in me does his work through me.

 And there is the core of the message.
-Yeshua is God in the flesh.
+Yeshua is speaking as God in the flesh.
 United as One with God.
 The Father was living within the body of Yeshua, and they were testifying to the life, death and resurrection of Yeshua.
 Nothing more.

 11 Just believe that I am in the Father and the Father is in me.
 Or at least believe because of what you have seen me do.